andrialab/andrialab/README.md

 ---

-# 👋 Hi, I'm [Your Name]!
+# 👋 Hi, I'm Andria T.!

 Welcome to my GitHub portfolio!

-I'm a [Your Job Title, e.g., Software Engineer, Data Scientist, etc.] with a passion for [Your Areas of Interest, e.g., web development, data science, machine learning, etc.].
+I'm a master student at Columbia with a passion for market risk management and quant research.
 Here, you'll find a collection of projects that reflect my skills, creativity, and dedication to continuous learning.
+- 🌱 I’m currently learning machine learning
+- 💞️ I’m working on credit risk analytics
+- 😄 Pronouns: She/ Her

 ---

 ## 🌟 About Me

-- 💼 Currently working as a [Your Job Title] at [Your Company/Organization, if applicable]
+- 💼 Currently master student at Columbia
-- 🎓 [Degree, e.g., Master's in Computer Science] from [Your University, if applicable]
 - 💡 Enthusiastic about exploring new technologies and taking on challenging problems
 - 🌍 Open to collaboration and networking opportunities with like-minded individuals